autonlab/AutonFeat/docs/tutorials/multi_feature_extraction.md

 ## Conclusion

-In this tutorial, we showed how to extract multiple features from the same signal using `AutoFeat`.
-We also showed how the features from `AutoFeat` can be used in conjunction with other libraries such as `scikit-learn` to build a predictive model.
+In this tutorial, we showed how to extract multiple features from the same signal using `AutonFeat`.
+We also showed how the features from `AutonFeat` can be used in conjunction with other libraries such as `scikit-learn` to build a predictive model.

-If you enjoy using `AutoFeat`, please consider starring the [repository](https://github.com/autonlab/AutoFeat) ⭐️.
+If you enjoy using `AutonFeat`, please consider starring the [repository](https://github.com/autonlab/AutonFeat) ⭐️.